apache/incubator-devlake-website/docs/DataModels/01-DevLakeDomainLayerSchema.md

 Domain layer schema itself includes 2 logical layers: a `DWD` layer and a `DWM` layer.
 The DWD layer stores the detailed data points, while the DWM is the slight aggregation and operation of DWD to store more organized details or middle-level metrics.

-## Use Case Scenario
+## Use Cases
 1. Users can make customized Grafana dashboards based on the domain layer schema.
-2. Contributors can understand more about DevLake's data model.
+2. Contributors can complete the ETL logic when adding new data source plugins refering to this data model.

 ## Data Model